sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 Huebler (2011).
 Friedrich Huebler's blog <https://huebler.blogspot.com/2008/04/stata.html>

 Thank you for reading.
 I hope it helps with your Stata workflow, and ongoing project management!
-Good luck!